lutechsource/MiSTerStuff/GroovyMiSTer/mistercast.md

 This is a guide to setting up MiSTerCast
->[!CAUTION]
-WARNING!
-These instructions are NOT incomplete and still being worked on.

 # Requirements
 - Groovy MiSTer setup on MiSTerFPGA.
 It is in Section 1 from [here](https://github.com/lutechsource/MiSTerStuff/blob/main/GroovyMiSTer/mame_documentation.md#section-1-on-the-misterfpga)